visgl/luma.gl/docs/api-reference/webgl/renderbuffer.md

 Returns (Number[]) - An list of valid sample counts in descending order.

-If multisampling is not supported the returned value will be `[0]`, e.g. signed and unsigned integer internal formats in WebGL2.
-Note that this method always returns `[0]` in WebGL1.
+If multisampling is not supported the returned value will be `[0]`, e.g. signed and unsigned integer internal formats in WebGL 2.
+Note that this method always returns `[0]` in WebGL 1.

 ### constructor